creativewave/animate/doc/computing-keyframes.md

 - for `rem` and absolute sizes, to get a value computed with `<html>`
 - for `%`, `em`, `vb`, `vi`, `sizes` (`large`, `larger`), to get a value computed with an ancestor of the animated element

-When used in a color or filter function, normalizing `%` would require to apply basic math operations or when used in a transform function, to get a value computed with the animated element.
+When used in a color or filter function, computing `%` would require to apply basic math operations or when used in a transform function, to get a value computed with the animated element.

 A simpler alternative would be using `calc()`: